KavyaSethia/Reminder-bot/README.md

 - Get all reminders --> this feature will give the list of all reminders till that date.
 - Mark reminder as complete --> This feature marks the completed reminder.
 - Reminder notification --> This feature is used to get a notification of the reminder at a specific time on the screen.
-- Visualization of reminder --> This feature gives the total completed, missed, and upcoming reminders as a bar graph visual
+- Visualization of reminder --> This feature gives the total completed, missed, and upcoming reminders as a bar graph visual.

 ## Documentation